max-e-smith/rubus/README.md

 https://shiv.readthedocs.io/en/latest/

 ## Usage
+Can be used as a template repository using the init.sh script OR used to repeatedly generate a basic project structure that can be copied for use elsewhere.

+### Template Repository Usage
+TODO

+### Basic Project Structure Generation Usage
 Run the `create_project.sh` with a project name as the only parameter in order to generate a project structure that can be used.